REST API for PostgreSQL with Node.js

 • Public link: app-mypgapi.cloud.sdu.dk

-API Crafting: Developing a RESTful service with Node.js.
+API Crafting: Developing a RESTful Service with Node.js.

 Open a terminal window inside the running NGINX instance and create a simple Node.js application to serve as an API for querying the database.